 It’s no wonder there are over 67,000 searches performed on Google every second.

-The best way to reach those potential clients on Google is with SEO.
+The best way to reach those potential clients on Google is with financial services SEO.
 SEO, or search engine optimization, is the process of increasing a website’s visibility on search engines.

 SEO all starts with an in-depth audit in order to determine where your site could improve in terms of SEO best practices.

 SEO can be a time consuming, complicated process, but here are a few actionable tips to help get you started on one of the most effective marketing ideas for financial services.

 Download, install and start using Google Analytics.

 Google Analytics is a must-have for every website.
 From site views and conversion reports to demographics and trends, Google Analytics gives you all the information you need about your site’s performance.

 Check out Google’s Page Speed Insights if your site is slow.

 If a site is lagging, people will click off it pretty quickly.
 So try using Google’s Page Speed Insights to get a page speed score and find out ways you can improve.